 You should also record your non-AHRI provided CPD activities to ensure that you have a complete list of activities and the full picture of your CPD.
-To view your CPD record and/or add an activity to your record go to the AHRI website and follow these simple steps.
+To view your CPD record and/or add an activity to your record go to the AHRI member portal "My CPD" section and add your activity.